simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 To verify the legitimacy of a link, **hover your mouse over it** to preview the actual URL.
 For example, an email claiming to be from a popular online payment platform may contain a link that appears legitimate, but upon hovering, you may notice a different URL, such as "phishingsite.com" instead of the official domain.

+**Example**: Let's say you receive an email supposedly from a well-known social media platform, asking you to click on a link to verify your account.
+Upon hovering over the link, you notice that it leads to a suspicious URL, like "socialmediaphishingsite.com" instead of the genuine social media platform's domain.
+This indicates that the email is a phishing attempt, as the link redirects you to a fraudulent website designed to collect your personal information.

-If a link seems **suspicious or redirects you to an unfamiliar website**, it is best to **avoid clicking on it**.
+To protect yourself from such scams, it is best to **avoid clicking on suspicious links**.
 Instead, manually type the URL of the website into your browser or access it through a trusted bookmark.

-Remember, **vigilance is key** when it comes to identifying and avoiding phishing attempts.
-By scrutinizing URLs and links, you can protect yourself from falling victim to fraudulent websites and potential data breaches.
+Additionally, ensure that the website you are visiting has a secure connection, indicated by "https://" at the beginning of the URL, and a padlock icon in the browser address bar.

+Remember, always exercise caution when encountering suspicious URLs and links, as they can be a gateway to phishing websites seeking to compromise your personal information.

 ### **5. Requests for Personal Information**

 One of the telltale signs of a phishing attempt is a **request for personal information**.
 Phishing emails or messages often ask recipients to provide sensitive data, such as **passwords, social security numbers, or credit card details**.
 It's important to note that **legitimate organizations** typically **do not** ask for such information through **unsolicited** emails or text messages.

+**Example**: Let's say you receive an email claiming to be from a reputable financial institution, asking you to click on a link and provide your login credentials to avoid account suspension.
+This email might create a sense of urgency and state that failure to provide the requested information could lead to account closure.
+However, a **genuine financial institution** would not request sensitive details through email, especially with threats of account closure.

-If you receive an email or message that requests personal information, **exercise caution** and consider the following factors:
+If you encounter such an email or message that requests personal information, **exercise caution** and consider the following factors:

 - **Source**: Verify the authenticity of the sender.
 Double-check the email address and domain to ensure they match the official communication channels of the organization in question.
 For example, if you receive an email claiming to be from a well-known online retailer but the email address appears suspicious or doesn't align with their official domain, it could be a phishing attempt.